-The actuarial assumptions changes adopted by the Pension Plan for all groups based on the actuarial valuation performed as of December 31, 2019 were as follows:

-- Investment rate of return assumption was decreased from 7.50% to 7.25% - General wage growth assumption was increased from 3.25% to 3.50%
+The actuarial assumption changes adopted by the Pension Plan for all groups based on the actuarial valuation performed as of December 31, 2020 included a decrease in the investment rate of return assumption from 7.25% to 7.00%.
+For the KPERS group, the interest crediting rate assumption for KPERS 3 members was lowered from 6.25% to 6.00% and the annuity interest rate assumption for KPERS 3 members was lowered from 5.75% to 5.00%.